Ambulance (2022 film): Filming

-The film was shot on a $40 million budget in downtown Los Angeles.
-Filming wrapped after thirty-eight days.
+Filming began on January 11, 2021, in downtown Los Angeles, with a $40 million budget.
+Filming wrapped on March 18, 2021, after thirty-eight days.

-During pre-production, stunt coordinator Mike Gunther put the three leads of the film through stunt driving courses to test their driving abilities.
-Supervising location manager Rob Gibson obtained driving permits for a large number of city streets and freeway corridors in the city using his close relationship with FilmLA.
-The cast and crew had to follow safety protocols such as wearing masks on set due to the COVID-19 pandemic.
-The production borrowed a total of six ambulances from Falck.
+During pre-production, stunt coordinator Mike Gunther put the three lead actors through stunt driving courses to test their driving abilities.
+Supervising location manager Rob Gibson obtained driving permits for numerous streets and freeway corridors in the city using his close relationship with FilmLA.
+Due to the COVID-19 pandemic, the crew had to follow safety protocols such as wearing masks on set.
+The production borrowed six ambulances from Falck.
 The scenes inside of the ambulance were captured using three ambulances: one was driven with the crew on board; a second could be dismantled; and a third was rocked on a stage.
-According to Abdul-Mateen, the limited space inside of the ambulance required Gyllenhaal to hold the camera for a couple of takes.
+The limited space inside of the ambulance required Gyllenhaal to hold the camera for some takes.

-Several Komodo digital cameras by Red were utilized for the shoot.
-A considerable amount of the film was shot using First Person View drones by LightCraft.
+Several Komodo digital cameras by Red were used.
+A considerable amount of the film was shot using first-person view drones by LightCraft, a company discovered by executive producer Michael Kase after seeing their footage of the top of the Wilshire Grand Center.
 Bay said this way of filming was implemented because he was inspired by Steven Spielberg's direction on War of the Worlds (2005) to come up with new ways to put his stories on screen while simultaneously limiting himself as a director.
-Executive producer Michael Kase discovered LightCraft after seeing their footage of the top of the Wilshire Grand Center.
 The drones in the film were flown by Drone Racing League pilots Jordan Temkin and Alex Vanover using head-mounted displays.
 Footage captured by the drones included scenes in the Los Angeles Convention Center and the city's Fashion District.
-To make the film feel authentic, the cast was allowed to improvise some of their lines.
+To increase the story's authenticity, the cast improvised some of their lines.
 The production also hired real trauma surgeons, firefighters, SWAT teams, snipers, undercover SIS members, and 52 LAPD officers for the shoot.